columbia/dvh-asplos-ae/README.md

 * A physical machine running virtual machines (i.e. L0): 10.10.1.2
 * A physical machine sending workloads to the virtual machines (i.e. client machine): 10.10.1.1

-Run the `run-vm.py` script and set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
+Download the virtual machine in the L0 machine.
+Then,run the `run-vm.py` script to set up the VM image path, virtualization level and vitualization configuration such as baseline, passthrough, dvh-pv, or dvh.
 This script will run to the last level virtual machine automatically.
 ```
 # cd scripts
 # ./run-vm.py